Meet the Roses: Minnie Claudine

 called

-Jack, at least not consciously in Moms presence.
-John the second
+Jack, at least not consciously in Mom’s presence.
+John the second became

-known as Johnnie.
-If anyone called me Jack, tears would well
+known as “Johnnie.”
+If anyone called me Jack, tears would well up in Mom’s

 the shoes of my namesake, and she never